Evidence for and against banning mobile phones in schools: A scoping review

 Discussed policy updates during school board meetings

+We will continue to work on this plan and look forward to your feedback at various forums.
 We want to thank you for your support as we strive to make our schools a more effective and healthy learning environment for our students.

 The District surveyed parents of High School and Middle School students, with 211 total responses.
 You can see the full survey analysis here.